rwblickhan/astro-rwblickhan.org/src/content/misc/small-things.md

 [Skull](https://boardgamegeek.com/boardgame/92415/skull) is another cheap, quick party game that would be perfect for a white elephant.
 Players take turns secretly putting down skulls or roses, then take turns bidding on how many roses they can pick up without picking up a skull.
-If you win the bid, you then have to actually pick up the secret tiles; if you are successful, you're a step closer to winning, but if fail, you have to permanently discard one of your own skulls or roses for future rounds.
+If you win the bid, you then have to pick that many secret tiles; if you are successful, you're a step closer to winning, but if you fail, you have to permanently discard one of your own skulls or roses for future rounds.

 Like *Coup*, this is widely available for less than $20, takes less than 15 minutes to play a round, and can be taught in about that time, too.

+## Choya Uji Green Tea Umeshu

+I’m not a fan of *umeshu* (plum wine), but [Choya’s *umeshu* blended with cold-brewed green tea](https://choyausa.com/products/choya-uji-green-tea/) is my favourite alcoholic drink — the green tea perfectly balances the tart sourness of the plum.
+Unfortunately, it’s not always easy to find; check your local Asian supermarket, where you should be able to find it for 20 bucks.